 Remember that this is endurance racing.
 Not only does your car have to survive 16ish hours of racing in a weekend, but there has to be some consideration given to your pit window.
 There is no point having a car that can drive circles around everyone if you have to come in for fuel every hour and watch everyone unwind themselves.
 You’ll be surprised how much fuel your car uses when being driven wide open.
 On the flip side, you’ll be surprised at how competitive a small underpowered car can be with a clean and consistent stint schedule.
 A fuel cell may be a complicated and expensive undertaking, so if you plan on using your o.e.m. gas tank, make sure it’s a reasonable size before you commit to that car.

 On a similar note, keep in mind that the bigger, faster and heavier your car is, the faster you are going to burn through tires and brakes.
 Outside of entry fees, tires will likely be your single greatest expense for a race weekend.
-You may be throwing away at least 4 tires Sunday night that still had the stickers on them a couple days ago.
+You'll likely be throwing away at least 4 tires Sunday night that still had the stickers on them Friday.
 You may need a new set on the drive end of your car each day.
 Brakes will probably last you a couple race weekends and some test days, depending on the car and the compounds available.
 Again, this is an expense that snowballs the faster you want to go.
 More power does not always guarantee more success, but it will guarantee more expenses.

 If the learning experience and challenge of the build is part of the fun for you, go for it.
 If you are looking to get onto the track quickly and/or affordably, a used built car is almost always the better option.
 Obviously some due diligence is required on the part of the buyer before jumping into someone else's project.
 If the cage is not legal or structurally sound, there isn’t much point looking any further into that car.
 Ask some of the other drivers and teams around the paddock about the car, it’s best to eliminate as many surprises as possible before you write a cheque.
 Do your best to acquire all of the spares and set-up notes you can from the previous owner.
 Race weekends are too expensive to spend trying to sort your car out.
 If you can convince the owner to sell you some seat time on a lapping day before you buy, that would be even better.